 Overview.
 As a specific obligation to our marketing authorization in the EEA, we are required to conduct and submit to the EMA the results of a three-year clinical trial to confirm the efficacy and safety of Translarna in the treatment of ambulatory patients with nmDMD aged five years or older.
 The trial is comprised of two stages: an 18-month randomized, double-blind, placebo controlled clinical trial followed by an 18-month open label extension period.
 We refer to the 18-month clinical trial portion as "Stage 1" and the 18-month extension period as "Stage 2".
 We refer to Stage 1 and Stage 2 together as Study 041.
 As a condition to our marketing authorization, we are required to submit the results of Study 041 to the EMA by September 2021.
-Due to enrollment at a slower pace in certain countries than initially expected, in our February 2019 marketing authorization renewal request, we asked the EMA to extend the timeframe for submission of the results of Study 041 to the EMA to the end of the third quarter of 2022.
 The protocol for Study 041 has been approved by the CHMP.